archd3sai/Portfolio/README.md

 # Data Science Portfolio
 This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
-It also includes my skills and my certificates.
+It also includes my skills and my MOOC certificates.
+This portfolio is updated on the regular basis.

 ### Contact Me:
 **Email**: [archdesai.ad@gmail.com](archdesai.ad@gmail.com)
+asdfsa
 **LinkedIn**: [linkedin.com/arch_desai](https://www.linkedin.com/arch_desai)

 ## Projects